 - A Metal Holder that helps elevate your food (if cooking something flat, you can place that on the bottom while you cook something on top)

-- A Cake Pan – perfect for quiches, bread, and more
+- A Cake Pan that’s perfect for quiches, bread, and more

 - A Pizza pan that can double as a pie pan

-- A Silicone Mat that I personally use to put the hot air fryer drawer on when shaking the basket and holding the hot pans
+- A Silicone Mat — I use this to put the hot air fryer drawer on when shaking the basket and holding the hot pans

 The Cosori Air Fryer is a great air fryer to buy if you are a family of 2-4 people and occasionally cook larger meals.